-- An annual survey of the Forest Health of the company's forests was completed in September 2020 by SPS Biosecurity Ltd. The major findings from the 2020 survey were that several parts of the forest appear to be deficient in nitrogen, the presence of significant possum damage in Nobleburn forest, and the presence of goat damage in young trees in the Silverpeaks.
-Further incursions of Red Needle Cast were discovered some distance from the initial find in 2017, and unfortunately, it appears that the disease is now well established in Otago.
-To date, it seems unlikely to become a major health issue for our forests, but we will continue monitoring.
+- An annual survey of the Forest Health of the company's forests was completed in July 2022 by SPS Biosecurity Ltd. The major findings from the 2022 survey were that several parts of two forests appear to be deficient in nitrogen or phosphorus, the presence of significant possum damage in Glenledi forest, and the presence of goat damage in young trees in the Silverpeaks, and the sporadic pig damage in places.
 No other significant issues have been discovered to date.

 Clearfell coup size monitoring

 A coup is an area of forest harvested.
 The average clearfell coup size is monitored as part of the company’s commitment to the principles of FSC®.
 Recent results of this exercise are as follows:

 City Forests has largely reached its sustainable levels of harvesting now.
 Most current harvesting is now taking place in the company’s Tokoiti, Takitoa, Flagstaff and Silverpeaks forests.